Lesley Chamberlain

-Lesley Chamberlain (born 26 September 1951, Rochford, Essex) is a British journalist, travel writer and historian of Russian and German culture and has published short stories and novels and written about food.
+Lesley Chamberlain (born 26 September 1951, Rochford, Essex) is a British author who has written in a number of different genres — travel writing, food writing, Russian history, German history, fiction — after beginning as a journalist.

 Following her secondary education at Glanmôr Grammar School for Girls, she studied German and Russian at Exeter and Oxford Universities.

-After becoming a Reuter's correspondent in 1978, she later became a full-time writer; her first book was published in 1982.
+After working as a correspondent for Reuters beginning in 1978, she moved to full-time writing; her first of her nine books was published in 1982.
 She has written for The Independent, The Times Literary Supplement and Prospect magazine.